 Do I need DHA?

 There is not a right or wrong answer to this, it’s a personal preference.
 I did not take DHA with my pregnancy but made sure I was eating foods that contained it.
-There are research studies that show benefits but there are also research studies that show no benefits of additional DHA with your prenatal vitamins.
+There are research studies that show benefits, especially when combined with folate.
+These are the best prenatal vitamins with folate and DHA if you want to try it out for yourself, but there are also research studies that show only minimal benefits of additional DHA with your prenatal vitamins.
 I would suggest asking your doctor to hear their opinion.

 Which ones will not affect my digestive system?

 From my experience liquid prenatal vitamins are the easiest to take down but have the worst flavoring so it may go down, but it may not STAY down!
 Tablets have a bad absorption rate which means they can hurt your already bloated tummy even more.
 Capsules are easier to swallow and digest much quicker.
 Try to look for prenatal vitamins that require taking more than one a day at different times of the day so your body doesn’t go in overload.

 Here are the ones the Chai Mommas all used during their pregnancies and would recommend it to all moms!

 Now Foods Prenatal Vitamin Caps New Chapter Perfect Prenatal